-World's finest knitwear, made in Scotland
+made in Scotland

-Partnering with master knitters from Scotland renowned for setting the world's highest standards, we bring you knitwear that combine a modern aesthetic with heritage quality; quality that gets better with age and sees you through decades of wear - common in a bygone era, though rare today.
+We champion the dignity of craft, and the return to an older philosophy of garment making which puts quality above all else.
+Partnering with master knitters from Scotland renowned for setting the world's highest standards, we create knitwear that combine a modern aesthetic with heirloom quality - quality that gets better with age and sees you through years of wear if looked after.

 "Certainly, if you’re looking for investment-grade quality, Colhay's knits are superb." - Robb Report

 Double the comfort, double the warmth.